mmlobo/fse/README.md

 ```

 ## Citation
-If you use this tool in your research, please cite the following paper:

 `Magan, M., Poblet, J., & Bulnes, M. (2022).
 Tools to analyse misleading kinematic interpretations of faults offsetting inclined or folded surfaces: Applications to Asturian Basin (NW Iberian Peninsula) examples.
 Journal of Structural Geology, 162, 104687.`